Picnic (1955 film): Music

 At one point, the three singles were in the Top 40 simultaneously, and the Stoloff and Cates versions ranked consecutively at #3 and #4 in the Top 100 chart of June 2, 1956.

 The soundtrack album reached #2 on the Billboard album chart, where it remained for 56 weeks beginning in February 1956.

 Subliminal marketing hoax

 In 1957, marketing researcher James Vicary said he had included subliminal messages such as "eat popcorn" and "drink Coca-Cola" in public screenings of Picnic for six weeks, claiming sales of Coca-Cola and popcorn increased 18.1% and 57.8% respectively.
 However, after being unable to replicate the results, Vicary later admitted that he had falsified the data.

-Remakes
+Other adaptations

 Picnic was remade for television twice.
 The first was in 1986, directed by Marshall W. Mason and starring Gregory Harrison, Jennifer Jason Leigh, Michael Learned, Rue McClanahan and Dick Van Patten.
 The second remake was in 2000, starring Josh Brolin, Gretchen Mol, Bonnie Bedelia, Jay O. Sanders and Mary Steenburgen.
 The adaptation by Shelley Evans was directed by Ivan Passer.